 Requests for improved nuclear data should be submitted using the data request template provided at this website.

-Submission of a request does not automatically insure that the request will ultimately be included in the listRequests that are properly prepared using the data request template will be assigned to a submission list and then referred to Subgroup C of the NEA Working Party for International Evaluation Cooperation (WPEC).
-This standing subgroup consists of two nuclear data specialists (one each from the data user and data provider communities) from each of the major data evaluation projects: U.S. (ENDF), JEFF (European Community), JENDL (Japan), and BROND (Russia).
-The request will then be carefully reviewed as soon as possible by members of Subgroup C. If the expertise required to comment upon a particular request is not available within the core subgroup membership, then the request will be referred to one or more consultants who are technically qualified to comment on the request.
-It is anticipated that during this process there will be communication between Subgroup C and the individual who submits the request in order to clarify certain details or to provide missing information.
-Requests that are very poorly posed may be returned to the requester without further consideration, or Subgroup C may decide that further discussions with the requester would be in the best interests of the nuclear science community.
+Submission of a request does not automatically insure that the request will ultimately be included in the listRequests that are properly prepared using the data request template will be reviewed by Subgroup C of the NEA Working Party for International Nuclear Data Evaluation Cooperation (WPEC).
+This standing subgroup consists of nuclear data specialists from each of the major data evaluation projects.
 Subgroup C has the sole discretion as to how received requests are to be handled.
-When a final decision has been made by Subgroup C concerning a particular request, then that request will either be rejected or included in the List with a designation of either General or High Priority.
-In any event, the requester will be notified concerning final disposition of his (or her) request.
+When a final decision has been made by Subgroup C concerning a particular request, then that request will either be rejected or included in the List with a designation of either High Priority, General or Special Purpose Quantity.

-The NEA Nuclear Data Request List is a living entity that will be subject to periodic review.
-An objective of the NEA data request project is to review all listed requests periodically, perhaps as often as once a year.
-In any event, high priority requests will definitely be reviewed at least annually to monitor progress.
+The List will be subject to periodic review.
 Requests that have been satisfied will be transferred to the category of satisfied requests.
 Requests that are no longer relevant will be removed entirely.
 It is also the responsibility of the data requester to monitor the status of his particular request(s) and to inform Subgroup C of any changes in the status of any requests for which he (or she) is responsible.
-Closer cooperation and communication between requesters and Subgroup C will insure that the NEA List maintains currency and credibility, and serves its purpose to stimulate research aimed at satisfying individual requests.
+Closer cooperation and communication between requesters and Subgroup C will insure that the List maintains currency and credibility, and serves its purpose to stimulate research aimed at satisfying requests.

 The NEA has established an e-mail communications list to facilitate communication between data users, data requesters, data providers, staff members of the NEA, and members of Subgroup C. Messages can be posted to this list by sending e-mail to email@example.com.
 Communications addressed in this manner will be received by the NEA and distributed to a mailing list that includes Subgroup C members as well as several other interested individuals.

 This field defines the physical reaction or process which is of concern to the requester.
-This might include neutron fission, neutron capture, delayed neutron emission, etc. The requester is prompted to enter the appropriate code for the reaction or process in question.
-Code symbols are provided through links from the request template.
+This might include fission, capture, delayed neutron emission, etc. Examples of codes are provided in the request template.
+Quantity* This field defines the reaction quantity.
+This might include cross section (SIG), spectra (DE), angular distribution (DA), multiplicity (nubar), etc. Examples of codes are provided in the request template.

-This field establishes the energy range of interest for the request.
+This field establishes the energy range of interest.
 This corresponds to the energy of the incident particle in the laboratory system.
 It is important that the appropriate units be included as well, e.g., 10-150 keV.

 If differential or double-differential data are requested, then the energy and angular ranges for the emitted particle need to be specified, e.g., 0.5-5 MeV emitted laboratory neutron energy over the laboratory angular range 0-135 degrees.

 If a particular request involves specifying a collection of energy and/or angular ranges (possibly with varying accuracy requirements), that taken together comprise the whole request, then uncertainty correlation information may be required.
-If so, then the requester should state that covariance data are to be included in the request and provide some details.
+If so, then the requester should state that covariance data are to be included in the request.
 If there is no request for covariance information, then it will be assumed that knowledge of the variances (or standard deviations) alone is adequate.

-A check-box allows the requester to tell if the request is intended to be of high priority or as a general request.
+A check-box allows the requester to tell if the request is intended to be of high priority, a general request or a request associated to a special purpose quantity, e.g. activation, decay data, fission yields...

 Due to the limited resources of the data provider community, worldwide, priority consideration will be given to requests that are known to be important for specific contemporary application areas, e.g., Generation IV reactor development, nuclear fusion, LWR pressure vessel surveillance, criticality safety, etc. For this reason, the requester is asked to provide this information in the appropriate field of the data request template.
 This is mandatory for requests intended to be of high priority.